By Lewis Krauskopf

 FOREST'S PATENT PROBLEMS

-Icahn has been instrumental in several shake-ups in the healthcare industry of late, obtaining seats on the board at biotech Biogen Idec Inc
+Icahn has been instrumental in several shake-ups in the healthcare industry of late, obtaining seats on the board at biotech Biogen Idec Inc <BIIB.O> and weighing in on the $20 billion sale of Genzyme Corp to France's Sanofi SA <SASY.PA>.

 In the filing, the investor said he had requested documents from Forest under Delaware corporate law related to the moves by the U.S. Health and Human Services Department's Office of the Inspector General involving Solomon.